- New streaming service Quibi is designed for use on mobile devices only

 - The service is free for the first 90 days

 A new streaming service called Quibi launched on 4/6/2020.
-Quibi is unique in that it is designed to be used on mobile devices only, and all of their content is in short form.
+Quibi is unique in that it is designed to be used on mobile devices only, and all of its content is in short form.

-Quibi describes their content as "quick bites."
+Quibi describes its content as "quick bites."
 All shows are only 10 minutes or less.
-Currently they have over 50 original shows, with plans to have 175 original new shows launched within the first year.
+Currently, they have over 50 original shows, with plans to have 175 original new shows launched within the first year.

 Quibi has some big names behind them - the company was founded by Jeffrey Katzenberg, the well-known media mogul and film producer.
 They have many big-name celebrities involved with their shows, including Reese Witherspoon, Jennifer Lopez, Liam Hensworth and Tracy Morgan, among many others.